dreazz/Pokeguess/readme.md

 Definition of the different states and their transition (transition functions)

 - Start Screen: Screen with the start button, first screen the player will encounter.
-- gameScreen: In this screen the player is in the game, where depending on his answers he will lose lives or win points.
+- Game Screen: In this screen the player is in the game, where depending on his answers he will lose lives or win points.
-- gameoverScreen: Screen that appears if the player loses all his lives
+- Game Over Screen: Screen that appears if the player loses all his lives

-- winScreen: Screen that appears if the player reaches 10 points.
+- Win Screen: Screen that appears if the player reaches 10 points.

 ## Task